 3. class documents – LibreOffice reference materials

-B. LibreOffice defaults, options and extensions
+B. LibreOffice defaults, options

 C. Writer